wllhf/aia/docs/index.md

 This is a lecture series about deep learning methods used in computer vision I held as part of the [AIA](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html?number=40345&version=8&sprache=2) course at [TUB](www.tu.berlin).

+The series is heavily inspired by Fei-Fei Li's [CN231](http://cs231n.stanford.edu/) and Joseph Redmond's [Ancient Secrets](https://pjreddie.com/courses/computer-vision/).

+The sources to all slides are in the github repository (see link above).
+If you are reusing the material please credit original sources.
+References can be found in the respective slides.

 ## Schedule